Bill Roper (American football): Third term at Princeton

 In his final stint at Princeton, Roper held his longest-tenured coaching position.
 His term lasted from 1919 to 1930, but ended due to an illness.
 He continues to hold the record for most wins by a Princeton coach.

 William Winston Roper Trophy

 Princeton University's highest honor for a male athlete, the William Winston Roper Trophy, is named in his honor and awarded annually.
-Some of the more recent honorees have included NFL football player Dennis Norman (’01), NHL hockey player Cameron Atkinson (’03), lacrosse player Ryan Boyle (‘04), Olympic and world champion fencer Soren Thompson (‘05), MLB baseball player Will Venable (‘05), squash player Yasser El Halaby ('06), and lacrosse player Peter Trombino ('07).
+Some of the more recent honorees have included NFL football player Dennis Norman (’01), lacrosse player Ryan Boyle (‘04), Olympic and world champion fencer Soren Thompson (‘05), MLB baseball player Will Venable (‘05), squash player Yasser El Halaby ('06), and lacrosse player Peter Trombino ('07).

 Political and business career

 In 1912, United States President Woodrow Wilson appointed Roper as the appraiser of merchandise at the Port of Philadelphia.
 He was later a member of the Philadelphia City Council and the local manager of the Prudential Insurance Company.
-As a politician he worked successfully to repeal prohibition, though he himself was a teetotaller, and to change Pennsylvania's blue laws, which did not allow sports on Sundays.
+As a politician, he worked successfully to repeal prohibition, though he himself was a teetotaller, and to change Pennsylvania's blue laws, which did not allow sports on Sundays.